-The TMCM-1240 is a single axis controller/driver module for 2-phase bipolar stepper motors with state of the art feature set.
+The TMCM-3351 is a triple axis controller/driver module for 2-phase bipolar stepper motors with state of the art feature set.
 It is highly integrated, offers a convenient handling and can be used in many decentralized applications.
-The module can be mounted on the back of NEMA 17 (42mm flange size) stepper motors and has been designed for coil currents of up to 2A RMS and 24V DC supply voltage.
-With its high energy efficiency from Trinamic's coolStepTM technology cost for power consumption is kept down.
-The TMCL firmware allows for standalone operation and direct mode control.
+The module has been designed for coil currents up to 3.3A RMS and 24V DC supply voltage.
+With its high energy efficiency from TRINAMIC's CoolStep[TM] technology cost for power consumption is kept down.
+The TMCL firmware allows for both standalone and direct mode operation.